jellyfin-archive/jellyfin-docs/docs/developer-docs/branding-guide.md

 * The logo may use either, depending on aesthetics and font choice.

 ## Jellyfin UX Repository
-All Jellyfin UI/UX resources are kept in the jellyfin-ux repository which can be found on github at https://github.com/jellyfin/jellyfin-ux
+All Jellyfin UI/UX resources can be found in the [jellyfin-ux repository](https://github.com/jellyfin/jellyfin-ux).

 This repository contains: